EN 13501 Fire-rated Cladding Product Classifications

-One building material in particular that the EN 13501 Product Classification is causing implications for is rainscreen cladding.
+One building material in particular that the EN 13501 Product Classification is causing implications for rainscreen cladding.
 If a cladding design is made up of multiple layers each individual component or layer must be tested to either EN 1716 or EN 1182.

-EN 1716 = this classification determines the potential maximum release of heat from a product when it has been entirely burned.
+EN 1716 = This classification determines the potential maximum release of heat from a product when it has been entirely burned.
 Calculating the Gross Calorific Potential (PCS) in either MJ/kg or MJ/m2 does this.

-EN1182 = this classification ensures that a product is non-combustible by a specimen burnt and ground.
+EN1182 = This classification ensures that a product is non-combustible by a specimen burnt and ground.

 If the total PCS of an individual component, such as an adhesive, has a PCS value which is greater than 3.0MJ.kg-1 the product cannot achieve an A2 classification.
 If this is the case, the best possible classification that can be achieved to the EN 13501, is a B.

 So how are these classifications obtained for rainscreen cladding?